 Prior to being elected Commissioner of Agriculture in 2010, Adam served ten years as a U.S. Congressman, representing the 12th district of Florida.
 Known as a strong, conservative voice, Adam was elected by his peers to represent all Republican members of the House of Representatives as Chairman of the House Republican Conference, the third highest ranking position in Congress and the highest level position held by any Floridian in Congress.
 In this role, he championed legislation that would promote American prosperity by reducing taxes and growing businesses.

 Before joining Congress, Adam served as member of the Florida House of Representatives, first elected at the age of 22.
-Adam was appointed Chairman of the House Agriculture Committee, where he led on the many issues facing Florida’s dynamic agriculture industry including property rights, water and the Everglades.
+Adam was appointed Chairman of the House Agriculture Committee, where he provided leadership on the many issues facing Florida’s dynamic agriculture industry, including property rights, water and the Everglades.

 Though Adam has held various titles during his career, his friends and family know Adam as a Floridian first.
 His knowledge of and love for the state of Florida explain why he has dedicated his life to public service.

 Adam is a fifth generation cattle rancher and citrus grower from Polk County.
 He is a graduate of the University of Florida with a Bachelor of Science degree in Food and Resource Economics.